 "If you look at what he's achieved, you have to consider it," said Bayern Munich coach Hansi Flick when asked about his forward's case for the Ballon d'Or following Bayern's DFB Cup final win over Leverkusen.
 "Why shouldn't it be someone from the Bundesliga?
-He fulfills all the requirements."
+He fulfils all the requirements."

-Since its foundation in 2016, The Best FIFA Men's Player award has gone been won by Ronaldo twice; Messi and Luka Modric once each.
+Since its foundation in 2016, The Best FIFA Men's Player award has been won by Ronaldo twice; Messi and Luka Modric once each.
 All have been players for whom individual achievement goes hand-in-hand with club success.
 The way 2019/20 played out, you would be hard pushed to find a better candidate than Lewandowski.